betterscientificsoftware/bssw.io/Events/Collegeville2020.md

 - In order to provide a bit of structure to the discussion, we invite you to submit a teatime theme related to developer productivity.
 - If your theme is selected, we will invite you to facilitate a discussion on your theme during the concurrent breakout sessions.
 - How to submit your teatime theme and abstract:
   - Option 1: Submit a pull request.
-Instructions and current teamtime themes are on **[this page.](https://collegeville.github.io/CW20/WorkshopResources/TeatimeThemes/TeatimeThemeList.html)**
+Instructions and current teamtime themes are on &nbsp; **[this page.](https://collegeville.github.io/CW20/WorkshopResources/TeatimeThemes/TeatimeThemeList.html)**
-  - Option 2: Submit your teatime theme and abstract in PDF form as an email attachment to Mike Heroux **<maherou@sandia.gov>**.
+  - Option 2: Submit your teatime theme and abstract in PDF form as an email attachment to Mike Heroux &nbsp; **<maherou@sandia.gov>**.

 #### Publication date: May 26, 2020